c4arl0s/HandlingUserInput/README.md

 The binding property wrapper enables you to read and write between a property that stores data and a view that displays and changes the data.
 Because you use a binding, changes made inside this view propagate back to the data source.

+# Step 3

+Create a `Button` with an action that toggles the `isSet` state, and that changes its appearence based on the state.